 You Have An Instant Sense Of Reward

 A lot of times you may feel that you can not measure your results when you start a new exercise routine.
-But, it is easy when you are hiking.
-Just look towards the bottom of the hill and see how far you climbed.

 You Can Challenge Yourself At Your Own Pace